marifront/test/README.md

 Go to the project folder

 Step 2
-Write to your console:npm i (or npm ci)
+Write to your console:npm i (or: npm ci)

 Step 3
 Write to your console for start project: